george-sp/android_develop_training/04. Building Apps with Graphics & Animation/03. Animating Views Using Scenes and Transitions/README.md

 >To provide custom scene actions, define your actions as [Runnable](https://developer.android.com/reference/java/lang/Runnable.html) objects and pass them to the [`Scene.setExitAction()`](https://developer.android.com/reference/android/transition/Scene.html#setExitAction(java.lang.Runnable)) or [`Scene.setEnterAction()`](https://developer.android.com/reference/android/transition/Scene.html#setEnterAction(java.lang.Runnable)) methods.
 The framework calls the [`setExitAction()`](https://developer.android.com/reference/android/transition/Scene.html#setExitAction(java.lang.Runnable)) method on the starting scene before running the transition animation and the [`setEnterAction()`](https://developer.android.com/reference/android/transition/Scene.html#setEnterAction(java.lang.Runnable)) method on the ending scene after running the transition animation.
 >
 >> **Note:** Do not use scene actions to pass data between views in the starting and ending scenes.
 For more information, see [Defining Transition Lifecycle Callbacks](https://developer.android.com/training/transitions/transitions.html#Callbacks).

+#### Applying a Transition
+Learn how to apply a transition between two scenes of a view hierarchy.

+This lesson teaches you run an animation between two scenes using built-in transitions to move, resize, and fade views.
+The next lesson shows you how to define custom transitions.

+In the transitions framework, animations create a series of frames that depict a change between the view hierarchies in the starting and ending scenes.
+The framework represents these animations as transition objects, which contain information about an animation.
+To run an animation, you provide the transition to use and the ending scene to a transition manager.